Impact of Interacting Dark Energy on the Growth of Matter Density Perturbations: Observational Constraints from DESI and Multi-Probe Data: Introduction

-Within the minimal extension of $\Lambda$CDM, namely, the $w$CDM model with a constant dark energy equation of state $w$, the presence of an interaction modifies the governing equation for linear density perturbations.
-Recent studies indicate that an interacting $w$CDM scenario remains consistent with current observational measurements \cite{Zhu2026,Cao2025,Halder2024,Silva2025,Li2026,Zheng2022,Hou2023,Li2024}.
-This context motivates three key tasks: (i) a quantitative assessment of how the coupling parameter $\alpha$ influences the growth rate $f$; (ii) an evaluation of the accuracy of the standard parameterization $f \simeq \Omega_{\rm m}^{\gamma}$ in the coupled case; and (iii) the development of an improved, computationally efficient parameterization that explicitly incorporates $\alpha$ to facilitate cosmological parameter constraints.
-To address these tasks and to test whether the theoretical degeneracy identified by \cite{Wei2008} persists under precise observational scrutiny, we consider a simple interacting $w$CDM model with a coupling proportional to the dark energy density, $Q=\alpha H\rho_{\rm d}$ (where $H$ is the Hubble parameter and $\rho_{\rm d}$ the dark energy density).
-We derive an improved parameterization for the growth index $\gamma(z)$ that explicitly includes the coupling constant $\alpha$, and confront the model with the latest multi-probe cosmological data.
-Our aim is to establish the growth index as a robust diagnostic for distinguishing between modified gravity and IDE.
+Motivated by these considerations, we investigate the interacting dark energy scenario considering both the $w$CDM model with a constant equation of state and the dynamical Chevallier-Polarski-Linder (CPL) parameterization, $w(a) = w_0 + w_a(1-a)$.
+We focus on a coupling proportional to the dark energy density, $Q=\alpha H\rho_{\rm d}$ (where $H$ is the Hubble parameter and $\rho_{\rm d}$ the dark energy density).
+This specific form is widely adopted because it is mathematically tractable, avoids unphysical negative dark energy densities at high redshifts, and naturally emerges in scalar-tensor or holographic frameworks \cite{Wang2016,Westhuizen2024}.
+To ensure the rigorous accuracy of background evolution at high redshifts---crucial for CMB distance priors---we explicitly incorporate the radiation component into our equations.
+This context motivates three key tasks: (i) a quantitative assessment of how the coupling parameter $\alpha$ influences the growth rate $f$; (ii) an evaluation of the accuracy of the standard parameterization $f \simeq \Omega_{\rm m}^{\gamma}$ in the coupled case, and the development of an improved, computationally efficient parameterization that explicitly incorporates $\alpha$; and (iii) confronting both interacting $w$CDM and CPL models with the latest multi-probe cosmological data to test whether the theoretical degeneracy identified by \cite{Wei2008} persists under precise observational scrutiny.
+Our aim is to quantify the extent to which the interaction-induced correction shifts the growth index within these interacting frameworks, and to establish the growth index as a robust diagnostic for distinguishing between a dark-sector interaction and a genuine modification of gravity.
 These considerations form the primary motivation for the present work.